Zavian/Tabletop-Simulator-Scripts/README.md

 -   token: Also known referenced as pawn, this is a monster/NPC 3D object.

 If a file has a .xml version it means that it's both UI and Lua based.

+# What is the purpose of all these scripts?

+The things that I'm trying to achieve via these scripts is to reach a decent level of both automation and management of a DnD table, mostly for combat related activities.
+Many tools are inspired by other external programs such as Roll20, Foundry, FantasyGrounds, etc.
+The end goal is to have a table that is both **stable** (still working on it) and easy to understand with all the features you may be in need for managing a DnD game.

+Want to see it in action?
+I stream the games that I DM and play in every **Friday** and **Saturday** at 7PM CEST on www.mixer.com/DepressionMansion